WPO: Enhancing RLHF with Weighted Preference Optimization: Abstract

 \section{Abstract}

 Reinforcement learning from human feedback (RLHF) is a promising solution to align large language models (LLMs) more closely with human values.
 Off-policy preference optimization, where the preference data is obtained from other models, is widely adopted due to its cost efficiency and scalability.
 However, off-policy preference optimization often suffers from a distributional gap between the policy used for data collection and the target policy, leading to suboptimal optimization.
 In this paper, we propose a novel strategy to mitigate this problem by simulating on-policy learning with off-policy preference data.
 Our \underline{W}eighted \underline{P}reference \underline{O}ptimization (WPO) method adapts off-policy data to resemble on-policy data more closely by reweighting preference pairs according to their probability under the current policy.
 This method not only addresses the distributional gap problem but also enhances the optimization process without incurring additional costs.
 We validate our method on instruction following benchmarks including Alpaca Eval 2 and MT-bench.
-WPO not only outperforms Direct Preference Optimization (DPO) by up to 5.6\% on Alpaca Eval 2 but also establishes a remarkable length-controlled winning rate against GPT-4-turbo of 48.6\% based on Llama-3-8B-Instruct, making it the strongest 8B model on the leaderboard.
-We will release the code and models at \url{https://github.com/wzhouad/WPO}.
+WPO not only outperforms Direct Preference Optimization (DPO) by up to 5.6\% on Alpaca Eval 2 but also establishes a remarkable length-controlled winning rate against GPT-4-turbo of 76.7\% based on Gemma-2-9b-it.
+We release the code and models at \url{https://github.com/wzhouad/WPO}.